How to spend one day in Washington DC

 FDR

 We began with the Franklin D. Roosevelt Memorial.
 Our only President to serve four terms is honored in multiple tableaus that cover each of his four-year terms, 1936-1945.
 Roosevelt died in April 1945 before the end of World War II.
 Want to learn more about FDR?
-Read my post on his Presidential Libary.
+Read my post on his Presidential Library.

 Martin Luther King overlooking the Potomac